vd Brink Home Automations

 Automations

-When the CO2 value is too high, you can send a notification to your phone or smart speaker.
+When the CO2, temperature, or humidity value is too high, you can send a notification to your phone or smart speaker.

-Or use a colored light or LED-strip to indicate the condition.
+Or use a colored light or LED strip to indicate the condition and make it visible at a glance.